Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 Lenders or landlords commonly use a credit report to determine the riskiness of offering you a mortgage, a lease, an auto loan, or a credit card–the better your credit scores, the better interest rates you may receive.

-Your credit score will (usually–but ultimately determined by the credit scoring entity) range from 300-850 and are based on the following components (among others):
+Your credit score will (usually–but ultimately determined by the credit scoring entity) range from 300-850 and are based on the following components (among others) including in your credit report:

 - History of paying your bills on time